martinh2018pu/LeetCode-Solutions/README.md

 # LeetCode-Solutions
-Repository for Solutions of LeetCode problems.
+Repository for solutions of LeetCode problems.